Central Air Conditioning Installation, Repair, and Maintenance Company

 To learn if a dual-fuel system is right for your home, contact Jerry from Hillside.

 How long does a central air conditioner last?

-Hillside properly installs heat pumps in DE, PA, and MD that last an average of 15 years.
-Please note, there are a number of factors that can impact the life of your central air unit—the make and model, its usage rate, and whether or nor your central A/C has been maintained.
+Hillside correctly installs heat pumps in DE, PA, and MD that last an average of 15 years.
+Please note several factors that can impact the life of your central air unit—the make and model, its usage rate, and whether or not your central A/C has been maintained.
 Hillside’s HVAC professionals can extend the life of your air conditioning system with our annual tune-ups.

 How much does a central air conditioner cost?

 Central A/C pricing depends on several factors like the size of your home, model, installation requirements (e.g. existing or non-existing ducts).

 The Hillside Maintenance Plans